 These are cues for you to take notice of.

-When you do, you’ll start to enjoy the child-caring process even more, because the bond between you and your baby is happier and more positive.
+When you do, you’ll enjoy the child-caring process even more because the bond between you and your baby is happier and more positive.

 Learn more about the cues and signals that babies start to give, especially from around four months, through this video: